 Don’t let the fact that you need to make the filling and the biscuits trick you into thinking this is a complicated recipe.
 Far from it.
 With only 15 minutes of prep time and 40 minutes of bake time, you can be enjoying this warm, fruity dessert with minimal effort!

 (Note: This is a step-by-step tutorial with pictures.
 For more specific instructions, along with ingredient amounts, see the recipe card at the bottom of the post.)

 - To get started, preheat the oven to 350 degrees.
 Next, grease an 8×8 baking dish with either butter or nonstick cooking spray.

 - Then, in a large bowl, mix together the berries, sugar, cornstarch, and lemon juice.
 Once that is well mixed, spread the filling on the bottom of your prepared baking dish and set aside.

-- To make your biscuit topping, begin by whisking together the gluten free flour, sugar, baking powder, and salt.
+- To make your cobbler topping, begin by whisking together the flour, sugar, baking powder, and salt.
 Add the chilled butter pieces to the flour mixture and use either a pastry blender, a fork, or your fingers to cut the butter into the flour until only small, crumbly pieces remain.

 - Next, gently stir in the milk and vanilla extract until no flour pockets remain in the batter.
 Pat the biscuit dough into flat rounds and place them each on top of your fruit filling.
 It’s okay if the fruit is showing through.